-Living in Argentina’s capital city for 12 years, somehow I’d never been to the capital of Uruguay… just across the river.
-Ok, we all know the Río de la Plata is actually a super-wide delta, so the “quick” ferry takes 3 hours & a flight averages 50 minutes.
+Living in Argentina’s capital city for 12 years, somehow I’d never been to the capital of Uruguay, just across the river.
+We all know the Río de la Plata is actually a super-wide delta, so the “quick” ferry takes 3 hours & a flight averages 50 minutes.
 Montevideo isn’t really as close as it appears on a map:

 My first trip to Montevideo was a long weekend in October 2012.
 During those 3 days, I walked & walked & walked… much like I do in Buenos Aires.
 I had no map, no time to make a plan, no knowledge about the city at all.
 Taking a random bus that went to the city center, it didn’t take long for me to want to hop off.
 Beautiful architecture & gorgeous plazas begged to be photographed.